searchspring/snap/docs/PREACT_RECOMMENDATIONS.md

 There are three steps required for adding recommendations:
 - Creating the local template files
-- Uploading the newly created template to the Searchspring Management Console
+- Syncing the template to the Searchspring Management Console
 - Updating our Snap config (see instantiator config above)

 ### Creating a new recommendation template